-Area of Influence Action Indicator Target Supporting Institution (25) Priority Level INFORMATION AND KNOWLEDGE SHARING 4.12 Standards / Guidelines 4.12.1 To promote, disseminate and revise the existing recommendations, principles and guidelines, to develop new ones aimed at facilitating the implementation of MARPOL Annex V: % of CPs having downloaded/been provided with such guidelines 100% To be defined Medium a) IMO Action Plan to address marine plastic litter from Ships (Res.
-MEPC.310(73)); b) 2017 Guidelines for the Implementation of MARPOL Annex V (Res.
-MEPC.295(71) c) Guidelines concerning Pleasure Craft Activities and the Protection of the Marine Environment in the Mediterranean (Decision IG 17/9);; d) Operational Guidelines on the Provisions of Reception Facilities in Ports and the Delivery of Ship-Generated Wastes in the Mediterranean (Decision IG.24/11, Annex III); and e) Guidance Document to Determine the Application of Charges at Reasonable Costs for the Use of Port Reception Facilities or, when Applicable, Application of the 'No Special Fee System', in the Mediterranean (Decision IG.24/11, Annex IV).
-4.12.2 To contribute to the IMO review of the application of placards, garbage management plans and garbage record-keeping in MARPOL Annex V in the Mediterranean % CPs contributing 50% To be defined Medium 4.12.3 To support and promote the uptake of the FAO Voluntary Guidelines of the Marking of Fishing Gear in the Mediterranean % of CPs using guidelines 100% To be defined Medium 4.12.4 To promote the use of the regional policy guidelines to tackle single-use pastics, being developed under the Barcelona Convention, by port authorities and private sector operators % of CPs using guidelines 100% To be defined Medium 4.13 Decision Making Tools ${\bf 4.13.1} \ \ {\bf To\ increase\ awareness\ of\ any\ decision-support\ tools\ available\ to}$ the CPs and industry % of CPs being provided access to such tools 100% T. I. C. I. M. P. % of CPs using each decision support tool 100% To be defined Medium 4.14 Monitoring and Reporting Obligations 4.14.1 To comply with the mandatory reporting obligations under the London Convention, the London Protocol, MARPOL Annex V, and on a regional basis, the Dumping Protocol, while noting contents of MEPC.1/Circ834/Rev1; MEPC.295(71), MEPC.310(73) % of CPs to have complied with the mandatory reporting obligations 100% To be defined High 4.14.2 To establish a single and uniform monitoring systems in ports and coastal region in connection with UNEP/MAP IMAP % of CPs with monitoring systems in place in major ports around the Mediterranean 50% To be defined High
+Area of Influence Action Indicator Target Lead / Partner Priority Level c) Guidelines concerning Pleasure Craft Activities and the Protection of the Marine Environment in the Mediterranean (Decision IG 17/9);; d) Operational Guidelines on the Provisions of Reception Facilities in Ports and the Delivery of Ship-Generated Wastes in the Mediterranean (Decision IG.24/11, Annex III); and; e) Guidance Document to Determine the Application of Charges at Reasonable Costs for the Use of Port Reception Facilities or, when Applicable, Application of the 'No Special Fee System', in the Mediterranean (Decision IG.24/11, Annex IV).
+4.12.2 To contribute to the IMO review of the application of placards, garbage management plans and garbage record-keeping in MARPOL Annex V in the Mediterranean. % CPs contributing 50% To be defined medium 4.12.3 To support and promote the uptake of the FAO Voluntary Guidelines of the Marking of Fishing Gear in the Mediterranean % of CPs using guidelines 100% To be defined medium 4.12.4 To promote the use of the regional policy guidelines to tackle single-use pastics, being developed under the Barcelona Convention, by port authorities and private sector operators. % of CPs using guidelines 100% To be defined medium 4.13 Decision Making Tools 4.13.1 To increase awareness of any decision-support tools available to the CPs and industry % of CPs being provided access to such tools 100% To be defined medium % of CPs using each decision support tool 100%